 A MedsCheck service is provided within a Community Pharmacy and consists of a review of a Patient’s medicines to improve the Patient’s understanding of their medicines and ultimately, Patient outcomes.
 The service aims to support self-management by evaluating a Patient’s knowledge about their medicines, addressing any problems the Patient has identified with their medicines, and advising the Patient about the best way to utilise and store their medicines.

 A Diabetes MedsCheck builds on the format of a MedsCheck service while focusing specifically on the Patient’s experience with type 2 diabetes.
 A Diabetes MedsCheck likewise includes a discussion between the Pharmacist and Patient.
 It seeks to assist the Patient in understanding their diabetes medicines, improve their utilisation of self-monitoring devices and improve blood glucose parameters, thereby reducing the risk of developing complications associated with diabetes.

-Service Providers must gain consent from Patients to perform a MedsCheck or Diabetes MedsCheck service, and for the collection of health outcomes data that will be provided to the Pharmacy Programs Administrator.
+Service Providers must gain written consent from Patients or the Patient’s carer prior to performing a MedsCheck or Diabetes MedsCheck service, and for the collection of data that will be provided to the Pharmacy Programs Administrator.

-To be eligible to become an Approved MedsCheck Service Provider and participate in the MedsCheck Program, a Pharmacy must:
+To be eligible to become an Approved Service Provider and participate in the Program, a Pharmacy must:

 A Patient who is eligible to receive a Diabetes MedsCheck service will meet the following criteria:

 Barriers to ‘timely access’ to existing diabetes education/health services should be determined by the Registered Pharmacist based on the Patient’s specific needs and may include: